The Power of Participation Rights

 -

-The Open Source Software Startup (“OS3”) agreement is a non-cash framework that governs the commercialization of certain UC Berkeley-developed software distributed under an open source license, enabling startups to obtain defined rights to use, develop, and commercialize the software while ensuring appropriate mission alignment to UC Berkeley.
-Built in collaboration with our serial entrepreneurs and VC partners, the OS3 is designed to be founder and VC friendly, providing measured equity and participation rights while bringing clarity to the commercial use of open source software.
+The Open Source Software Startup (OS3) agreement is a non-cash framework that facilitates the commercialization of UC Berkeley-developed software distributed under an open source license, enabling startups to officially confirm the right to commercialize the software while ensuring mission alignment with the university.
+Built in collaboration with our serial entrepreneurs and VC partners, the OS3 is designed to be founder and VC friendly, providing equity and participation rights while bringing clarity to the commercial use of open source software.

 -